brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 - 31.1 percentage point gap between effectiveness and caring
 - **27.6% would rely on AI long-term without believing it cares**

-**Why This Matters:** This reveals a "pragmatic acceptance" model—people view AI emotional support like taking medication for depression: **the mechanism doesn't need to "care" to be helpful**.
-Utility trumps authenticity.
+**Why This Matters:** This 31-point gap between effectiveness and caring represents one of the survey's most profound findings.
+It reveals a "pragmatic acceptance" model where people make a sophisticated distinction between functional and authentic support.
+The fact that 48.8% of those who find AI effective would still rely on it without caring suggests people view AI emotional support like taking medication for depression: **the mechanism doesn't need to "care" to be helpful**.
+This challenges fundamental assumptions about the necessity of genuine empathy in therapeutic relationships.

 ### 6.3 The Consciousness Confusion